 A MUD (originally Multi-User Dungeon, with later variants Multi-User Dimension and Multi-User Domain) is a multiplayer real-time virtual world described primarily in text.
 MUDs combine elements of role-playing games, hack and slash, player versus player, interactive fiction and online chat.
 Players can read or view descriptions of rooms, objects, other players, non-player characters, and actions performed in the virtual world.
 Players typically interact with each other and the world by typing commands that resemble a natural language. - Wikipedia

-Using the full power of Python throughout the server offers some distinct advantages.
 All your coding, from object definitions and custom commands to AI scripts and economic systems is done in normal Python modules rather than some ad-hoc scripting language.
-The fact that you script the game in the same high-level language that you code it in allows for very powerful and custom game implementations indeed.

 Can I test it somewhere?¶

 Evennia’s demo server can be found at https://demo.evennia.com or on

 4000 if you are using a traditional MUD client.